- [Total: 15 Average: 2]

 2010 was a rough year for star Brendan Fraser, which saw his film Extraordinary Measures flop three months prior and his Broadway debut Elling had one of the worst runs ever and closed after 9 performances.
 After Furry Vengeance did awful box office business, Brendan Fraser has not toplined another studio picture.

 Summit distributed Furry Vengeance in the US where it bowed against the remake of A Nightmare On Elm Street.
 Reviews were miserable and tracking was pointing to a troubling $8M – $10M opening.
 It tanked with $6,627,564 — placing #5 for the frame led by A Nightmare On Elm Street.
 Furry Vengeance declined a modest 32.4% in its second frame to $4,478,107 and then dropped 49.9% in its third weekend to $2,242,106 and closed its run with $17,630,465.
-Summit would see back about $9.6 million after theaters take their percentage of the gross, which would not even cover half of the P&A expenses.
+Summit would see returned about $9.6 million after theaters take their percentage of the gross — leaving much of the P&A expenses in the red.

 The offshore run saw terrible numbers, totaling $18.6 million across numerous distributors.